 The algorithm parameter specifies the key's algorithm, expressed either as a string ("rsasha256", "ecdsa384", etc.) or as a decimal number.
 An optional second parameter specifies the key's size in bits.
 If it is omitted, as shown in the example for the second and third keys, an appropriate default size for the algorithm is used.

-Each KSK/ZSK pair must have the same algorithm.
-A CSK combines the functionality of a ZSK and a KSK.
+purge-keys

-purge-keys This is the time after when DNSSEC keys that have been deleted from the zone can be removed from disk.
+This is the time after when DNSSEC keys that have been deleted from the zone can be removed from disk.
 If a key still determined to have presence (for example in some resolver cache), named will not remove the key files.